-Attendance in your weekly discussion section is formally required, and excessive absences will negatively affect your participation grade.
+Attendance in both lecture and discussion section is required, and excessive absences will negatively affect your participation grade.

-- You are allowed three (3) unexcused absences from section without penalty.
-We do this in part to allow for students to miss section for reasons that, while perfectly legitimate, would not normally qualify for an excused absence (such as travel undertaken for pleasure, rather than to address emergencies or participate in official UF activities). - Each unexcused absence beyond the first three will result in a 10% deduction from your total participation grade for the course. - Unexcused absences will not be penalized during the first two weeks of section, as we know that enrollment will be in flux. - If you need to miss your weekly discussion section for any reason, please contact your TA as soon as possible so that you can discuss whether the absence will be excused and what sort of documentation will be necessary (if applicable). - If you do not contact your TA about an absence within one week following the absence, it will not be excused except under exceptional circumstances. - Poor conduct in lecture or discussion section will also result in a 10% penalty to your participation grade.
+- You are allowed six (6) unexcused absences total without penalty.
+We do this in part to allow for students to miss class for reasons that, while perfectly legitimate, would not normally qualify for an excused absence (such as travel undertaken for pleasure, rather than to address emergencies or participate in official UF activities). - Each unexcused absence beyond the first six will result in a 10% deduction from your total participation grade for the course. - Unexcused absences will not be penalized during the first two weeks of class, as we know that enrollment will be in flux.

+- If you need to miss lecture or discussion section for any reason, please contact your TA as soon as possible so that you can discuss whether the absence will be excused and what sort of documentation will be necessary (if applicable). - If you do not contact your TA about an absence within one week following the absence, it will not be excused except under exceptional circumstances. - Poor conduct in class will also result in a 10% deduction.
 Examples of poor conduct include arriving late, disruptive behavior, falling asleep, failing to participate in small group activities, sending text messages, checking email, etc. See "Other course policies" below for examples of conduct that may result in a penalty.